Our Covid-19 Response

 - HSA contributions.

-Note: the second quarter estimated tax payment deadline is still June 15, 2020.
+Note: the second quarter estimated tax payment deadline was also extended to July 15, 2020.

 - Extensions for Individuals: California For California taxes, the Franchise Tax Board has also extended the filing and payment deadline to July 15, 2020.
 This extension includes both first and second quarter estimated tax payments.